 • Founder and programmer for the e4 Networks voice chat and voice conferencing system.

-Other than spending time with my feathered and furry family, I spend a lot of time at the offleash dog parks, I play squash at the Decathlon Club, sail big boats (38+’), hike, shop at Fry’s and Home Depot, and work on geeky projects
+Other than spending time with my feathered and furry family, I spend a lot of time hiking or walkimg with the dogs or at the offleash dog parks and work on geeky projects.

 My favorite Dog poems